-13. When I wash my hands, I have to use my shirt to wipe my hands.
+- 13. When I wash my hands, I have to use my shirt to wipe my hands.
 I am not provided any paper towels inside my cell to wipe my hands clean after washing them.
 I get laundry once every Monday.
-Most of the time they don't have my size (5X top, 7X pants).

-8 14.
-On April 9, because news of COVID-19's rapid spread was causing me to 9 fear for my life, I submitted a grievance form asking for a mask and hand sanitizer.
-I also 10 requested a release so that I can get the medical care that I need in a timely manner.
-I 11 explained in the grievance, "This grievance is for me to receive a mask, gloves and hand 12 sanitizer and to be released from custody to go to the hospital to get medical care l social distancing living conditions to stop the spread of COVID-19."
-On April 10, at around 2am in the morning, guards came into my cell and 13 attention and social distancing living conditions to stop the spread of COVID-19."
+Most of the time they don't have my size (5X top, 7X pants). - 14.
+On April 9, because news of COVID-19's rapid spread was causing me to fear for my life, I submitted a grievance form asking for a mask and hand sanitizer.
+I also requested a release so that I can get the medical care that I need in a timely manner.
+I explained in the grievance, "This grievance is for me to receive a mask, gloves and hand sanitizer and to be released from custody to go to the hospital to get medical care attention and social distancing living conditions to stop the spread of COVID-19."

-14 15. handed each of us a face mask.
-I was not given any directions about how to wear it or when to wear it, or if we will be getting replacement face masks after we finish using the ones they gave us.

-18 On April 10, in the daytime, I was visited by a Senior Deputy.
-I asked him to 16. submit my grievance, and he agreed to do so.
-He told me that he reviewed my grievance, $\exists$ 19 form and that the deputies would not be giving our hand sanitizer or gloves.
-He also said that my request to be released was a custody issue and he could not do anything about that.
-2021 22

-Before April 10, I repeatedly asked nurses, deputies and senior deputies for 23 17.
-24 face mask and was told no. I heard in response, "You are safe because you are in here."
-25 would sometimes receive the response, "We don't have no face masks."
-Jail staff, nurses.
-26 trustees and other people physically enter my cell at least five times a day to pass out 27 food, medication, and to perform welfare checks.
-Before April 10, the only people who 28 had masks are some (but not all) of the deputies, trustees, and nurses.
+15. On April 10, at around 2am in the morning, guards came into my cell and - 15.
+On April 10, at around 2am in the morning, guards came into my cell and thanded each of us a face mask.
+I was not given any directions about how to wear it or when to wear it, or if we will be getting replacement face masks after we finish using the ones they gave us. - 16.
+On April 10, in the daytime, I was visited by a Senior Deputy.
+I asked him to submit my grievance, and he agreed to do so.
+He told me that he reviewed my grievance form and that that the deputies would not be giving our hand sanitizer or gloves.
+He also said that my request to be released was a custody issue and he could not do anything about that. - 17.
+Before April 10, I repeatedly asked nurses, deputies and senior deputies for face mask and was told no. I heard in response, "You are safe because you are in here." would sometimes receive the response, "We don't have no face masks."
+Jail staff, nurses, trustees and other people physically enter my cell at least five times a day to pass out food, medication, and to perform welfare checks.
+Before April 10, the only people who had masks are some (but not all) of the deputies, trustees, and nurses.
 Not all of the deputies wear masks.
 I have seen deputies cough and sneeze near my cell.

-18. On April 15, I again submitted a grievance form stating my concern on behalf of all prisoners at MCJ.
+- 18. On April 15, I again submitted a grievance form stating my concern on behalf of all prisoners at MCJ.
 The grievance states, ""This grievance is for myself and all inmates in LA County Jails.
 The jails fail to maintain conditions necessary to prevent COVID-19 by e.g., ignoring CDC guidance and not providing masks, sanitization supplies, proper cleaning, soap/paper towels, social distancing, testing, and treatment."
-To date, I have not received a response.
+To date, I have not received a response. - 19.
+If released, I will go to my aunt's house in Paramount, CA. My aunt is willing and able to come pick me up at MCJ.
+My aunt is a nurse and works at a hospital in Marina Del Rey; hence, she is familiar with local hospitals in the Los Angeles area where I might be able to timely secure the medical help I need.
+If released, I have many more options than I have within the jail to find a medical provider to treat the blood clots more options than I have within the jail to find a medical provider to treat the blood clots in my legs and perform urgent surgery as needed.